Seattle Must Reform Homeless Encampment Rules

 In response to the executive’s outright opposition to any legislation that would constrain their current practices, Council member Andrew Lewis suggested that members of City Council meet with the Mayor’s office to review the administrative rules governing encampment removals.
 “I want us to dive into and look at a plan or a path to having some kind of consultative conversation about the Multi-Departmental Administrative Rules that currently undergird the Navigation Team: how we can evaluate how they are working; where there’s room for improvement of those rules; and what changes we can make to improve and fix those rules along the lines of the posture that this Council had adopted in the early spring.”

-The administrative rules that Council member Lewis is referring to are Multi-Departmental Administrative Rule 17–01 (MDAR 17–01) and Department of Finance and Administrative Services Rule 17–01 (FAS 17–01).
+The administrative rules that Council member Lewis is referring to are Multi-Departmental Administrative Rule 17–01 (MDAR 17–01) and Department of Finance and Administrative Services Encampment Rule 17–01 (FAS 17–01).
 MDAR 17–01 establishes the legal basis for prohibiting camping within the City while FAS 17–01 defines protocols that the City must follow when conducting an encampment removal.

-Council member Lewis is right to focus attention on MDAR 17–01 and FAS 17–01 as these two documents have enabled a vast expansion of encampment removals in recent years, an expansion that has been marked by an abject failure to protect the civil rights and basic human dignity of people living unsheltered.
+Council member Lewis is right to focus attention on MDAR 17–01 and FAS 17–01 as these two documents have enabled a vast expansion of encampment removals in recent years, an expansion that has been marked by failure to protect the civil rights and basic human dignity of people living unsheltered.
 And it’s important to stress that the deficiency of the City’s current practices is fundamentally due to the vague and permissive language of the rules and not simply poor enforcement.
 It is the administrative rules themselves that criminalize homelessness and fail to uphold due process rights, and they serve as an example of what happens when those who are enforcing the law — and not democratically elected representatives — get to write their own regulations.

 What follows is a series of recommendations for improving MDAR 17–01 and FAS 17–01.
 These recommendations urge lawmakers to fix some very broken policies and to restore some sanity to the encampment outreach process.